hominidae/InsectsArctic/README.md

 ## Data sources

 ### Data from the Kitikmeot region of Nunavut

-First, you will need to download the data.
-I've used 7Zip to compress the data I and others at Polar Knowledge Canada, the University of Guelph, and ARCBIO collected in the communities of Cambridge Bay, Kugluktuk, Gjoa Haven, and Kugaaruk.
+The data.7z file included in this repository are from specimens that I and others at Polar Knowledge Canada, the University of Guelph, ARCBIO, and other participants collected in the communities of Cambridge Bay, Kugluktuk, Gjoa Haven, and Kugaaruk.

 It is attached to this repository as a 7Zip archive titled "Data.7z".
 However, since all of these data have relied on public funds the data is generally considered to be open source.
+You can also download these data from BOLD directly and it will be part of any search there too.

-Note: I chose to download the data and sequencing data separately and using R to match BIN numbers to RecordID's.
+Note: I chose to download the data and sequencing data separately and used R to match the BIN numbers to the Sample ID's.

 Since the sequencing data has been downloaded as FASTA format files, the use of the R library "phylotools" to read the FASTA format, selecting the data required and exporting as TSV was used.

 ### Public BOLD data

-You can also download data from BOLD via the public data portal by selecting terms like "Nunavut" and other provinces as a search term and filtering from there within R. Here is the public data portal:
+You can also download data from BOLD via the public data portal by selecting terms like "Nunavut" or other provinces/territories as a search term and filtering from there within R. Here is the public data portal:

 https://boldsystems.org/index.php/Public_BINSearch?searchtype=records

+You simply need to download as a TSV file.
+I would suggest downloading

 ### Global Biodiversity Information Facility data